 Strategic Plan Implementation

 The Baruch College community worked together during academic year 2017-18 to shape and define its vision, mission, and goals for the next five years.
 The next step is collective action for implementing the Baruch College Strategic Plan: 2018-23.
+Phase one of the implementation plan outlines activities that are aligned with the strategic goals.
+The next phase will include assessment metrics and other related data.
+The implementation plan is viewed as a living document that will be updated over the course of the life of the strategic plan.

 The Implementation Working Group for the strategic plan is composed of a representative cross-section of faculty and administrators, who are acting as ambassadors to their peers and who are providing functional knowledge regarding effective methods of resource allocation and measurement of goal attainment.
 The Implementation Working Group is supported in its efforts by the consultants from Keeling & Associates, LLC, who assisted with the development of the strategic plan itself.